-Bodies are modelled as geometrical entities with inertia.
-Bodies can be rigid or deformable.
-In addition, actuators, hydraulic circuits, friction model and external forces are modeled.
-As a result of dynamic modeling and simulation, reaction forces and moments together with velocities and accelerations are obtained.
-Modeling and simulation can also be seen as a learning process and that produces understanding about the dynamical behaviour of the system and shortens the development time by reducing the number of physical prototypes.
+Bodies are modelled as geometrical entities with inertia and can be rigid or deformable.
+In addition, actuators, hydraulic circuits, friction model and external forces are modelled.
+As a result of dynamic modelling and simulation, reaction forces and moments together with velocities and accelerations are obtained.
+Modelling and simulation can also be seen as a learning process that produces an understanding about the dynamical behaviour of the system and shortens the development time by reducing the number of physical prototypes.

-Multibody dynamic approach can be used to solve loading history of a complicated system or optimize dynamical behaviour of the system.
-Also, the multibody approach can be used to simulate cases that are difficult or impossible to test in real life.
-Below is some examples of cases where multibody simulation can be used.
+The multibody dynamic approach can be used to solve the loading history of a complicated system or to optimize the dynamical behaviour of the system.
+The multibody approach can also be used to simulate cases that are difficult or impossible to test in real life.
+Below are some examples of cases where multibody simulation can be used.

 Moving machinery and machine parts (MBD)

-Multibody dynamic analysis suits especially well to simulation of large structural systems.
-A typical machine system is boom lifter (figure below).
-In this case the booms are modelled as flexible bodies and lifter frame and cylinder are modelled as rigid bodies.
-Bodies are connected with pinned joints.
-In addition to the mechanism, the hydraulic system is modelled, too.
+Multibody dynamic analysis is especially well suited to simulate large structural systems.
+A typical machine system is represented by a boom lifter (figure below).
+In this case the booms are modelled as flexible bodies and the lifter frame and hydraulic cylinders are modelled as rigid bodies.
+The bodies are connected with pinned joints.
+In addition to the mechanism, the hydraulic system is also modelled.
 In this way, the model takes the interaction of hydraulics and mechanisms into account, in addition to the flexibility coming from the hydraulic system.

 Stresses in the boom during a work cycle